-What better things to do while holed up on the couch or in bed?
+What better thing to do while holed up on the couch or in bed?
 Knitting projects of course!
-Not only will all 33 of these knitted pieces keep you warm, they will give you bonus bear hugs too when gifted to friends and loved ones this holiday season!
-These fresh-from-the-oven knitting projects are the perfect companions this winter.
-So as they say in Frozen, just knit it go and never let the cold bother you (anyway!).
+These useful things to knit are wonderfully easy and don’t take any time at all to make.
+Not only will all 33 of these easy knitting projects keep you warm, they will give you bonus bear hugs too when gifted to friends and loved ones this holiday season!
+These fresh-from-the-oven knitting projects make the perfect companions this winter.
+Read on for some easy knitting projects to make as gifts, or even just for yourself!

 33 Knitting Projects You Can Make This Winter